"It's not enough to be young": Carlos Sainz just made Dakar Rally history

 To be here at my age and to stay at the level, you need to do a lot of work

-Greeting Sainz at the finish line in Yanbu, Saudi Arabia, to celebrate his historic win were his family, including his F1 driver son, Carlos Sainz Jr.
+Greeting Sainz at the finish line to celebrate his historic win were his family; including his son, F1 driver Carlos Sainz Jr.

 "So proud to see you at the top,” the Ferrari racer wrote on Instagram.
 “Winning Dakar Rally is not easy, but winning four is for absolute legends.
 To put a whole year’s work on the line in less than 15 days is for the brave and you have proved to be the bravest of all."